artis-auxilium/realm-orm/Readme.md

 _For more examples and usage, please refer to the doc._
 * [model api](./docs/model.md)
 * [query api](./docs/query.md)
+## Stuff used to make this
+* [Realm-query](https://github.com/mrphu3074/realm-query): starting point of query builder
 ## Release History

 * 1.0.0